 After applying power, allow the T-200/T-600 sufficient time to boot (as long as 4 minutes) without disconnecting power following attachment of IO modules, or after upgrading its core software.
 At power up, the controller scans attached IO modules and automatically installs IO firmware in modules, if older firmware was detected.
 Each IO processor is downloaded in turn, starting with the lowest logical address.
 During a download, an IO module's Status LED has a long duty cycle blink, i.e. mostly On, blinking Off.
 Power interruption during this IO module upgrade can render IO modules unusable!
-Note this IO firmware upgrade occurs before the platform daemon starts in the JACE.
-Therefore, it is safe to interrupt power anytime after you can open a platform connection to the JACE.
+Note this IO firmware upgrade occurs before the platform daemon starts in the controller.
+So, it is safe to interrupt power anytime after you can open a platform connection to the controller.

-- Step 1 Apply power to the T-200/T-600 (e.g., NPB-PWR or WPM-XXX).
+- Step 1 Plug in the 24V connector plug to apply power.
 Note Warning above.
-The T-IO-16 board status LED (Figure 2 on page 6) will initially be Off. - Step 2 Upgrade the controller's firmware if necessary (if it has a Niagara build earlier than your Workbench).
+The T-IO-34 Status LED (Figure 2 on page 6) is initially off, but the Power LED on the T-IO-34 and T-200/600 should be lit. - Step 2 Upgrade the controller's firmware if necessary (if it has a Niagara build earlier than your Workbench).
 Using Workbench, open a platform connection to it and use the Commissioning Wizard to do this.
-For more details, see the JACE NiagaraAX Install and Startup Guide, also available in Workbench online Help (doc Jace Startup).
+For more details, see the JACE Niagara^{AX} Install and Startup Guide, also available in Workbench online Help (doc Jace Startup).
 Make sure to install the ndio software module.
-Note Warning above. - Step 3 Verify that the T-IO-16 board Status LED is now lit solid green. - Step 4 Using Workbench, open the station (if running), or open a platform connection and start the station with using the Station Director. - Step 5 If not already present, add an NdioNetwork component to the station's Drivers Container, and use "Manager" views and "Learn Mode" to discover and add Ndio components to the station database.
-See "NdioBoard (Software) Representation," page 11.
+Note Warning above. - Step 3 Verify that the T-IO-34 board Status LED is now lit solid green (two green LEDs are visible). - Step 4 Using Workbench, open the station (if running), or open a platform connection and start the station with using the Station Director. - Step 5 If not already present, add an NdioNetwork component to the station's Drivers container, and use "Manager" views and "Learn Mode" to discover and add Ndio components to the station database.
+See "NdioBoard (Software) Representation," page 12.
 For more details about Ndio components, refer to the Ndio Guide, also available in Workbench online Help (doc Ndio).